course

 Any non-tech individual today can go to ChatGPT and ask for something they want.
 Then, why do we need prompt engineers?
 Well, prompt engineers know how to ask the AI model to generate accurate outcomes.
 They craft the right questions and create triggering prompts to make the model generate the best results.

 Imagine you need Python code to develop a login page, so you might ask GPT something like: “Write a Python code to create a login page,” but someone who knows prompting phrase it as: “Act like a Python developer and show a junior developer how to create a login page that will have input fields for username and password, along with a login button.”
-That's the essence of prompt engineering.
+That's the essence of the discipline, and you can learn more in our course, Understanding Prompt Engineering.

 Overall, prompt engineers are the key players in optimizing the entire AI prompt generation process for custom applications.